Virginia Reginato: Mayor of Viña del Mar

-In the municipal elections of 2004 she defeated incumbent mayor Dr. with 47.88% of the votes, becoming the first woman in the city to attain the position through the electoral process, and the second after Eugenia Garrido, a councilor appointed by the military regime.
+In the municipal elections of 2004 she defeated incumbent mayor Dr. Jorge Kaplán with 47.88% of the votes, becoming the first woman in the city to attain the position through the electoral process, and the second after Eugenia Garrido, a councilor appointed by the military regime.

 Her administration put emphasis on the tourist image of Viña del Mar, the social development of the most vulnerable sectors of the municipality, as well as implementing an extensive citizen security program and bidding for organizing rights for the Viña del Mar International Song Festival.

 In the municipal elections of 2008 she obtained 78.84% of the votes, being re-elected as mayor of Viña del Mar for the term 2008–2012, with the top national majority, and the most votes of any woman mayor in the country, with 107,355.
 In 2012 and 2016 she was also re-elected to the position, for the terms 2012–2016 and 2016–2020, after which she will have served 16 years in the mayor's office of the so-called "garden city".